sirosen/globus-sdk-python/docs/tokenstorage.rst

 Adapter Types
 -------------

+.. module:: globus_sdk.tokenstorage

 ``globus_sdk.tokenstorage`` provides base classes for building your own storage adapters, and two complete adapters.

-The ``SimpleJSONFileAdapter`` is good for the "simplest possible" storage, using a JSON file to store token data.
+The :class:`SimpleJSONFileAdapter` is good for the "simplest possible" storage, using a JSON file to store token data.

-The ``SQLiteAdapter`` is the next step up in complexity, for applications like the globus-cli which need to store various tokens and additional configuration.
-In addition to basic token storage, the ``SQLiteAdapter`` provides for namespacing of the token data, and for additional configuration storage.
+The :class:`SQLiteAdapter` is the next step up in complexity, for applications like the globus-cli which need to store various tokens and additional configuration.
+In addition to basic token storage, the :class:`SQLiteAdapter` provides for namespacing of the token data, and for additional configuration storage.

 Reference
 ---------

-.. autoclass:: globus_sdk.tokenstorage.StorageAdapter
+.. autoclass:: StorageAdapter
    :members:
    :member-order: bysource
    :show-inheritance:

-.. autoclass:: globus_sdk.tokenstorage.FileAdapter
+.. autoclass:: FileAdapter
    :members:
    :member-order: bysource
    :show-inheritance:

-.. autoclass:: globus_sdk.tokenstorage.SimpleJSONFileAdapter
+.. autoclass:: SimpleJSONFileAdapter
    :members:
    :member-order: bysource
    :show-inheritance:

-.. autoclass:: globus_sdk.tokenstorage.SQLiteAdapter
+.. autoclass:: SQLiteAdapter
    :members:
    :member-order: bysource
    :show-inheritance: